NCSAM Noise-Compensated Sharpness-Aware Minimization for Noisy Label Learning: Experiments

-\paragraph{Impact of the Maximum Scaling Magnitude.} We further investigate the effect of the upper bound $\kappa$ of $s(t)$, which determines the maximum strength of noise compensation during the later training stage.
-As shown in Table~\ref{tab:upper bound}, the optimal value of $\kappa$ varies significantly across datasets.
+We further investigate the influence of the upper bound $\kappa$ of the dynamic compensation coefficient.
+As shown in Table~\ref{tab:upper bound}, the optimal compensation strength varies significantly across different datasets and noise structures.